Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Empirical Application

 \paragraph{Assumptions and rate conditions}

-We make two key assumptions in our analysis, one related to the estimation error and the other to the underlying distributions $F_{AM}$ and $F_{BM}$.
-First, we assume that the estimation noise affecting $\vartheta_{i, T}$ has at least 8 moments.
-The principal source of error in $\vartheta_{i, T}$ are the measurement errors in the value-added and year- and firm-specific productivity shocks; the estimation noise in $(\beta_{0, s, t}, \beta_{1, s}, \beta_{2, s})$ is negligible due to the large size of the cross-section.
-Correspondingly, this assumptions only concerns measurement error and deviations from average productivity.
-Second, we assume that both the left and right tails of $F_{AM}$ and $F_{BM}$ are infinite.
-This is well-established in the literature for the right tail of the productivity distribution \citep{Melo2009}.
-For the left tail the assumption can be motivated as follows.
-The dataset covers (approximately) all firms that exist in the estimation period with no restriction on firm age.
-We therefore interpret $F_{AM}$ and $F_{BM}$ as stationary distributions that account for firm entry and exit, in line with interpretation of \cite{Asplund2006}.
-Correspondingly, $F_{AM}$ and $F_{BM}$ also include unproductive firms that have not yet exited the market.
-We note that this assumption is supported by the data, as we show below.
+Our analysis relies on two key assumptions: one concerning estimation error and the other on the underlying distributions $F_{s, AM}$ and $F_{s, BM}$.
+First, we assume that the estimation noise in $\vartheta_{i, T}$ has at least eight finite moments.
+This assumption primarily concerns measurement error, since the dominant source of noise is measurement error in $V_{it}$, while the error in estimating $(\beta_{0, s, t}, \beta_{1, s}, \beta_{2, s})$ is negligible due to large total sample sizes.
+Second, we assume that both the left and right tails of $F_{s, AM}$ and $F_{s, BM}$ are unbounded.
+This assumption is supported by the data, which exhibit heavy-tailed behavior, as discussed below.

-Under the above assumptions the rate conditions of theorem \ref{theorem:feasibleEVT} hold in line with proposition \ref{proposition:ratesExtremeHalfUniformity} and our simulation evidence.
-A sufficient rate condition is $N/T^4\to 0$, which we assume to be broadly satisfied for the sample size at hand.\footnote{Additionally, under the same rate condition \cite{Jochmans2019} show in their simulation study that noisy estimates are informative for panels of size $N=200, T=5$.
-We observe that $200/5^4\approx 2000/9^4$.}
+Under these assumptions, the rate conditions of Theorem \ref{theorem:feasibleEVT} hold, in line with Proposition \ref{proposition:ratesExtremeHalfUniformity} and our simulation results.
+A sufficient rate condition is $N/T^4 \approx 0$, which is broadly satisfied for all the sectors and areas.
+Simulations for $T=20$ (see Online Appendix) indicate that inference is reliable for all considered subsamples.

 \paragraph{EV index estimation and evaluation of rate conditions}